Oh God, not today. Please, not today.

 Inside, eyes shut, perfectly still, was a baby.

-Tyler’s heart began to race.
-His body began to shake.
+Tyler’s heart raced, and his body shook.
 He put his hand to the child’s forehead.
 It was cold as ice.
-He couldn’t form the words to speak and ask the woman in front of him what was happening, what she wanted, or, as Tyler was beginning to dread, whether this child was even alive or not.
+He couldn’t form the words to ask the woman in front of him what was happening, what she wanted, or, as Tyler was starting to dread, whether this child was even alive.

 His intuition told him to check the baby’s heartbeat, but as he tried to move his hand from the baby’s back to its chest, he realized he couldn’t.
 His hands were completely frozen in place.
 He screamed and tried to shake the child from his hands, but it wouldn’t budge.

 “Please,” Tyler begged.
 “Don’t just stand there!
 Can we get you inside, please?
 Is this your child?
 Is he okay?
 Just answer me, please!
 What is going on?”
-The more Tyler pleaded, the more the woman’s unresponsiveness began to fuel his sense of danger.
-He shut his eyes and opened them again, hoping he was stuck in some freakish dream, and that he would be back in that station.
+The more Tyler pleaded, the more the woman’s silence began to fuel his sense of danger.
+He shut his eyes and opened them again, hoping he was just stuck in some freakish dream, and that he would be back in that station.

 Tyler’s fear and anxiety began to melt away at the touch of her soft, red lips.
 Her tongue slid across his, and he let himself slip away into this moment he couldn’t fathom with this strange person he fathomed even less.